cran4linux/bspm/README.md

-After installing and enabling `bspm` in a system with a populated user library, _package shadowing_ will prevent system packages from loading, because the user library takes precedence in `.libPaths()`.
+After installing and enabling `bspm` in a system with a populated user library, _package shadowing_ will prevent system packages from loading, because the user library takes precedence in `.libPaths()` (see `?bspm::shadowed_packages` for an utility to find shadowed packages).
 To solve this, it is necessary to install packages available in the system repos and remove them from the user library, leaving there only GitHub packages, development versions, and so on.
 This is achieved simply by calling `bspm::moveto_sys()`.